 In recent years, I’ve taken on a keen interest in electric vehicle technology.
 To that end, I’ve built several small electric vehicles which demonstrate propulsion technologies and nonstandard powertrain architectures, as well as motor control systems and user/operator interfaces.
 These projects, unless otherwise described, have been products of free time and not funded or supported officially by MIT.
+Note that some projects below have been taken apart, recycled, or otherwise terminated, so their pages are for historical/reference purposes only.

 As usual, individual pages that contain more detail are linked through the image thumbnails, if they exist.